 We are always adding new opportunities - if you are a student studying in a different discipline, email us at email@example.com.

 Waikato Management School (WMS) Internship

 Looking for international work experience?
-The WMS Internship programme (MNGT 496) allows you to work with an organisation on a specialised project and gain valuable experience in your field of study.
+The WMS Internship programme (WSOMM 396) allows you to work with an organisation on a specialised project and gain valuable experience in your field of study.
 You’ll acquire practical skills, and enhance your employability, both at home and in New Zealand.

 - Opportunities in marketing, finance, supply chain, economics, accounting, tourism, human resources, and more

-- Business/management major in your third year or higher
+- Business/management major in your second year or higher

 - B grade average and extra-curricular involvement